harirajan0/CellularAutomataSimulator/README.md

 Run ApplicationStartup in main package

 ### To Test
+Use any XML file in the resources package.

 ### Required data or resource files
+1) The English properties file in the resources package.

+2) All the XML files in the resources package for running the simulations.

 ### Information about using the program